aleixcanalda/TheChosenModel/theory2.md

 ### Output directory (mandatory argument)

 If the directory doesn't exist, it will be created automatically but if the user introduces an already existing directory, it will raise an error unless he specifies that he wants to overwrite the content (using the -force argument).

+### Template DNA
+It is a mandatory argument when the model consists only of protein-DNA interactions that form a long strand of DNA where the proteins interact.
+The input is the path to a file containing the both strands of a DNA sequence as a PDB file.

 ## Examples